iOS Quickstart (beta)

 }

-Create views for sign-up and sign-in
+Create sign-up and sign-in views

 SignUpView

-that allows users to sign up using their email address and password, and sends an email verification code to confirm their email address.
+with the following code.
+It allows users to sign up using their email address and password, and sends an email verification code to confirm their email address.

 import SwiftUI